phishdetect/website/docs/user/how-to-use/index.md

 <img src="gmail.png" class="lg:w-3/5" />

-The <span class="text-blue font-bold">?</span> button takes you here.
+The <span class="text-blue font-bold">?</span> button takes you this website.

 By pressing the <span class="text-red font-bold">Directly</span> red button, you are directed straight to the original link.

-By pressing the <span class="text-green font-bold">Safely</span> green button, you are directed to this service.
-This service will analyze the link and try to determine whether there is anything suspicious with it.
+By pressing the <span class="text-green font-bold">Safely</span> green button, you are directed to the configured PhishDetect Node, which will then analyze the link and try to determine whether there is anything suspicious with it.

 ## Verdict